 The Jurassic Coast isn’t necessarily going anywhere soon, but the cliffs are eroding at a rate of around 10cm every 10 years as it’s under constant threat from the elements and the sea.

 We thoroughly enjoyed our Jurassic Coast boat trip with Stuart Line Cruises.
 It helped us to further enjoy the historic and unique part of the UK and it works so well if you are planning doing some fossil hunting on the beach or visiting Seaton Jurassic with the kids.
+If you are keen to see more of this area, The Life of Spicers share their experience of walking along the Jurassic Coat in Dorset.

 The boat was great, with lots of space for all the passengers, a lovely crew and a well stocked bar.
 The top deck was open plan seating but below deck was enclosed with tables and chairs if that’s what you preferred.
 Moving around the boat and changing seats when we wanted wasn’t an issue for us either.